nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g., in `CURRENT_CAP`, `CURRENT_CAP` is a parameter which can be used as `3.5`.
 * None of the fields inserted into the command should be blank, except when removing `Tag` through the `edit` command

-* Identity fields and Data fields are mandatory
+* Identity fields and Data fields are mandatory for `add` command

 * Tag fields are optional